nicm42/advent-of-css-and-js/day1/README.md

 ## Setup

-To view this project, download the files, open a terminal in that folder and install locally using npm:
+To view this project, visit the [demo](https://advent-of-css-and-js.pages.dev/) or download the files, open a terminal in that folder and install locally using npm:

 ```
 npm install